 - Microsoft Word documents (.doc, .docx)

 - Google Sheets

-Uploading a PDF in the Media Library #
+Creating a PDF in a responsible way #

-Uploading and Linking to a PDF in the Editor #
+Uploading and linking to a PDF document #

 The Media Picker is only used for uploading images in the editor.
 It cannot be used for uploading or inserting any other media, including PDFs, in the editor.